- Dolls, kokeshi

 Suruga-hina doll Suruga hina ningyo

 made from beautiful materials

-The garments for the dolls are made separately for the upper part and lower part which gives a more voluminous and gorgeous appearance when finished.
-The production of the upper part and lower part of these dolls can also be carried out separately enabling division of labor that makes mass production possible.
-Suruga Hina Dolls represent a 70% share of the total production of the bodies of Hina dolls in Japan which is more than that of the Kyoto Hina Dolls.
-The process in making Hina Dolls that requires a doll-maker’s skill the most is called ‘Furitsuke’ (arrangement of the posture) in which the doll’s arms are carefully bent.
-How the arms are bent shows the characteristic of the doll-maker and an expert can identify the doll-maker by looking at the posture of the doll’s arms.
+Suruga Hina Dolls are dolls made in and around Shizuoka City in Shizuoka.
+Suruga Hina Dolls are larger than other dolls as thick rice straw is used to form the body which is the center of the doll.
+It is said that rice straw was used because Shizuoka City and the surrounding area were famous for rice production and rice straw was easy to obtain.
+The garments for the dolls are made separately for the upper part and lower part, giving it a more voluminous and gorgeous appearance when finished.
+As the production of the upper part and lower part of these dolls can be carried out separately, mass production is possible.
+Suruga Hina Dolls account for 70% of the total production of the bodies of Hina dolls in Japan which is more than that of the Kyoto Hina Dolls.
+The process in making Hina Dolls that requires the artisan’s skill the most is called ‘Furitsuke’ (arrangement of the posture) in which the doll’s arms are carefully bent.
+This is where the individuality of an artisan is shown, and an expert can identify the artisan by looking at the posture of the doll’s arms.

 General Production Process

-- 1. Cutting of straw body
+- 1. Making the straw body

 - 2. Paring

-- 3. Assembling of body
+- 3. Assembling the body

 - 4. Dressing

-Now the fabric is prepared to be sewed using a sewing machine and by hand.
-Dolls have to be dressed carefully when the garments are ready.
-Tono, a male Odairi-sama, has to be dressed in the traditional ceremonial court dress and Hakama.
-Hime, a female doll, is dressed in Hitoe (unlined single kimono), Itsutsu-ginu (a robe with multiple bands of colored silk attached at the edges of the sleeves and at the neckline), Uchi-ginu (a beaten scarlet silk robe worn as a stiffener and support for the outer robes), Omote-ginu (one of many kimonos forming Juni-Hitoe (twelve-layered ceremonial kimono), Kara-ginu (the outermost garment of Juni-Hitoe), Mo (the garment to be worn over Hakama), Hikigoshi (decorative ropes) and Hakama.
-Several Hitoe were worn those days so they were generally referred to as Juni-Hitoe.
-Adhesive called Nikawa is traditionally used for dressing the dolls.
+Luxurious Japanese fabrics, Nishijin-ori and Kiryu-ori are used for the garments of Suruga Hina Dolls.
+Nishijin-ori is a thread-dyed fabric produced in Nishijin in northwest Kyoto.
+Kiryu-ori is a silk fabric produced in Kiryu City, Gunma.
+Fabrics for doll garments are selected on the basis of design, pattern and color that conform to the traditional garments of Hina Dolls.
+Glue is applied on the pattern made of Japanese paper or western paper which is pasted onto the back of the fabric using the edge-pasting method.
+The edge-pasting method gives a smoother finish and makes stitching and dressing easier.
+When the glue is dried, the fabric is cut along the pattern.
+The fabric is then sewed with a sewing machine and by hand.
+Dolls are to be dressed carefully when the garments are ready.
+The male doll called tono or odairi-sama, is dressed in a traditional ceremonial court dress and hakama (traditional pants).
+The female doll called hime, is dressed in hitoe (unlined single kimono), itsutsu-ginu (a robe with multiple bands of colored silk attached at the edges of the sleeves and at the neckline), uchi-ginu (a beaten scarlet silk robe worn as a stiffener and support for the outer robes), omote-ginu (one of many kimonos forming juni-hitoe (twelve-layered ceremonial kimono), kara-ginu (the outermost garment of juni-hitoe), mo (the garment to be worn over hakama), hikigoshi (decorative ropes) and hakama.
+Several hitoe were worn in those days, so they were generally referred to as juni-hitoe.
+Animal glue is traditionally used for dressing the dolls.

-- 5. Ude-ori (arrangement of the posture)
+- 5. Arrangement of the arms

-The process of arranging the posture is used to bend the doll’s arms.
-The image of the doll is determined by this arrangement of the posture.The arms attached to the straw body initially stretch out sideways.
-A doll-maker bends the arms and decides the doll’s posture.
-The skills of a veteran doll-maker is required to arrange the posture.
-A male doll has to look masculine and powerful and a female doll has to look feminine and loving.
+The doll’s arms are bent.
+The image of the doll is determined by this process.The arms attached to the straw body initially stretch out sideways.
+The artisan bends the arms and arranges the doll’s posture.
+A male doll must look masculine and powerful and a female doll must look feminine and loving.
 The wire in the arms can be bent only once so no mistake is allowed in this process.
-The doll maker has to concentrate and work carefully.
-The differences in the characteristics of each doll- maker and the level of the skill become significant in this process.
+The artisan has to concentrate and work carefully.
+The characteristics of each artisan and the level of their skills become significant in this process.

 - 7. Finish